OsswaCh/PROXYM/Draft.md

 The paper concludes by praising the efficiency of the the adaptation of VSM as it presented itself as a crucial tool in not only visualizing process flows comprehensively but also in strategizing to reduce waste effectively across complex systems like healthcare.
 By following the lean guidelines, the organization was able to identify inefficiencies streamline processes, and enhance overall operational efficiency.

-//TODO: link to IT + example : devops and widely adopted

-Is it still approved for orgs aimed at digital transformation + digital transformation + benefits for orgs seeking that

-//TODO: change this into into a big title of best practices and add maturity levels

 ## Value stream vs internal value chain